GamesCreed

 The graphics have had a complete overhaul, and it works well in creating a horrific atmosphere for players to explore as they try to escape or eliminate all the others.
 The animations are smooth as you move around and interact with many things within the asylum, such as the radios and wire boxes, in order to get doors unlocked and elevators working.

 The Sound Engineering is well done and creates an incredibly immersive atmosphere that is easily able to draw players in.
 While there is a soundtrack, it isn’t as noticeable when you are being chased or doing the chasing through the halls of the asylum.
-Much like Dead By Daylight, Deceit 2 allows you to hear a heartbeat as the Terror in their true form comes closer.
-The Voice Acting is well done and is done with the same Voice Actors from the first game who really bring their characters to life.
+Much like Dead by Daylight, Deceit 2 allows you to hear a heartbeat as the Terror in their true form comes closer.
+The Voice Acting is well done and is done with the same Voice Actors from the first game, who bring their characters to life.

 The game has both in-game chat and a quick response.
-The In-game proximity chat is clear and obviously depends on the quality of your mic for it to be decent.
+The In-game proximity chat is clear and depends on the quality of your mic for it to be decent.
 The Quick responses or quick pings allow for easier communication if you don’t have a mic and don’t wish to use Text chat while in a match.

 Deceit 2, PC, Review, Gameplay Screenshot, GamesCreed